 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Cast in Shadow

-This fantasy is a paperback edition that was published by Harlequin Luna on July 1, 2005 and has 507 pages.
+fantasy that was published by Harlequin Luna on July 1, 2005 and has 507 pages.